interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 Implementations of this specificiation MUST support encoding and decoding using Distinguished Encoding Rules (DER) as defined in [ITU.X690.2015](#itu.X690.2015).
 This is the canonical encoding format.

-Alternative encodings may be used to represent top-level conditions and fulfillments but to ensure a determinisitic outcome in producing the condition fingerprint content, including any sub-conditions, MUST be DER encoded prior to hashing (if hashing is required).
+Alternative encodings may be used to represent top-level conditions and fulfillments but to ensure a determinisitic outcome in producing the condition fingerprint content, including any sub-conditions, MUST be DER encoded prior to hashing.

+The excpetion is the PREIMAGE-SHA-256 condition where the fingerprint content is the raw preimage which is not encoded prior to hashing.
+This is to allow a PREIMAGE-SHA-256 crypto-condition to be used in systems where "hash-locks" are already in use.

 ## Condition {#condition-format}

 The binary encoding of conditions differs based on their type.
-All types define at least a fingerprint and maxFulfillmentLength sub-field.
+All types define at least a fingerprint and maxCost sub-field.
 Some types, such as the compound condition types, define additional sub-fields that are required to convey essential properties of the crypto-condition (such as the sub-types used by sub-conditions in the case of the compound types).

 Each crypto-condition type has a type ID.
 The list of known types is the IANA-maintained [Crypto-Condition Type Registry](#crypto-conditions-type-registry).

 Conditions are encoded as follows:

     Condition ::= CHOICE {
-	  preimageSha256 SimpleCondition,
-	  prefixSha256 CompoundCondition,
-	  thresholdSha256 CompoundCondition,
-	  rsaSha256 SimpleCondition,
-	  ed25519 SimpleCondition
+      preimageSha256Condition  [0] Simple256Condition,
+      prefixSha256Condition    [1] Compound256Condition,
+      thresholdSha256Condition [2] Compound256Condition,
+      rsaSha256Condition       [3] Simple256Condition,
+      ed25519Sha256Condition   [4] Simple256Condition
     }

-    SimpleCondition ::= SEQUENCE {
+    Simple256Condition ::= SEQUENCE {
       fingerprint OCTET STRING (SIZE(32)),
-      maxFulfillmentLength INTEGER (0..MAX)
+      cost INTEGER (0..4294967295)
     }

-    CompoundCondition ::= SEQUENCE {
+    Compound256Condition ::= SEQUENCE {
       fingerprint OCTET STRING (SIZE(32)),
-      maxFulfillmentLength INTEGER (0..MAX),
+      cost INTEGER (0..4294967295),
       subtypes ConditionTypes
     }